pdugas/pdugas/README.md

 C/C++, PHP, Perl, Python, Javascript, SQL, Bash, etc. not to mention the ancient Lisp, Pascal, Fortran, Basic and even RPG in my way-back!

-I'm currently working on an in-house project using Symfony/PostgreSQL/TimescaleDB for the backend and an SPA frontend using ExtJS/GoogleMaps/Cytoscape/Visavail.
-It has full CI/CD for testing and building container images then deploying with Terraform to local VMware/Docker platforms for staging/testing and AWS for production.
+I'm currently working on an in-house project with Symfony/PostgreSQL/TimescaleDB for the backend and an SPA frontend in ExtJS/GoogleMaps/Cytoscape/Visavail.
+I have full CI/CD for testing and building container images then deploying with Terraform to local VMware/Docker platforms for staging/testing and AWS for production.
 The whole stack is me alone.